 This analysis flies in the face of what author James K.A.
 Smith calls “thinking-thingism”.
 It’s the idea that we’re basically heads on a stick and our actions are simply the natural outworking of what’s in our brains.
 Although all your teachers may tell you otherwise, it’s just not true.
 When it comes down to actions, we do what we want primarily, not what we think.
 Now do thoughts inform our desires?
 Of course, but desires are ultimately what’s behind actions.
 How many times have you sinned this week where you knew in your brain that it was wrong but you just wanted to do it?
 Scripture wisely places the heart at the center of human volition.
 Our hearts are what need to ultimately change if our actions are to change.
 It’s not that knowledge is obsolete.
 It’s quite necessary.
 But by itself it is insufficient to change us.

 So how can we change?
 God doesn’t just zap us right?
-A key part of change, and one that’s talked about at length in the book “You Are What You Love”, is a re-formation of our habits.
+A key part of change, and one that’s talked about at length in the book “You Are What You Love”, is a re-formation of our habits (At GPBC we’ve taught through the book in a class.
+You can get the audio/video here).
 We have to rethink where our habits come from and how they affect us.
 They aren’t just something we do, they do something to us!
 To get through to our hearts, we need to go through the body and its habits.
 We are embodied souls, not just clouds of information floating around acting on our hard drives.
 We must re-evaluate what story we’re living in, and how the natural inclinations of our heart need to be uncovered.
 The first step is exposing them for what they are, and obtaining a clear vision of how they form us.
 Once we’re there we can begin the Spirit-fueled, difficult work of habit transformation and virtue formation.
 We can’t go through life on autopilot, everything must be captivated and submitted to Christ!